-As Squibb’s moves into its 9th decade(!), we continue to work with the Weston community to make it a great place to live, work and play … giving back is part of who we are and is part of the Squibb’s legacy in Weston Village.
+As Squibb’s moves into its 95th year(!), we continue to work with the Weston community to make it a great place to live, work and play … giving back is part of who we are and is part of the Squibb’s legacy in Weston Village.
 Over the past 10 plus years, there have been many events, rallies and projects that we have participated in as both storekeepers and as residents.

 Suri & Mike are involved in a variety of community organizations as volunteers.
 Listed below are the various Boards that Suri either sits on currently or has sat on over the past 20 years:

 Weston Village Residents’ Association – Executive Board & Communications Director